TheHuntsmanbuh/Fun-Bucks-banking-Repo/README.md

 ![scheme](https://github.com/TheHuntsmanbuh/funbucksbanking/assets/158553946/61de4e5a-ebd8-4759-9022-798c5683c80b)

-you can do whatever you want with this project, just either credit me or change it enough to not be recognizeable.
+you can do whatever you want with this project, just either credit me or change it enough to not be recognizable.